QuHarmonics/The-PSREQ-Pathway-A-Molecular-Framework-for-Viral-Neutralization-and-Therapeutic-Adaptation/Herpes simplex virus (HSV)/readme.md

 ### **Introduction**

-Herpes simplex virus (HSV) presents a significant medical challenge due to its ability to establish lifelong latency, evade immune detection, and periodically reactivate, leading to recurrent outbreaks.
-Affecting millions globally, HSV-1 and HSV-2 are primary drivers of oral and genital herpes.
-Existing therapies focus on symptom management and reduction of viral shedding but fall short of offering a definitive cure or complete prevention of reactivation.
+Herpes simplex virus (HSV) presents a significant medical challenge due to its unique ability to establish lifelong latency within host neurons, evade immune detection, and periodically reactivate, leading to recurrent outbreaks.
+Unlike many other viruses that the immune system can clear, HSV persists in a dormant state, making complete eradication difficult.
+Existing therapies primarily focus on managing symptoms and reducing viral shedding but do not offer a definitive cure or fully prevent reactivation.

-The **PSREQ Pathway** introduces an innovative solution by leveraging peptide engineering and ionic stabilization to disrupt HSV's lifecycle.
-This approach not only neutralizes active infections but also addresses latent reservoirs, providing a comprehensive strategy for viral management.
+The PSREQ Pathway introduces an innovative solution by leveraging peptide engineering and ionic stabilization to disrupt HSV's lifecycle at multiple stages.
+This approach not only neutralizes active infections but also targets latent reservoirs, providing a comprehensive strategy for viral management.
 By combining adaptability, stability, and precision, the PSREQ framework aims to revolutionize HSV therapy and establish a foundation for broader antiviral applications.

 ---